AIGAdc/dcdesignweek.org/_events/creativemornings-slash-dc.markdown

 date: 2020-08-22 12:19:00 -04:00
 styled-title: "<span>Creative</span><span>Mornings/</span><span>DC</span>"
 image: "/uploads/event-creative-morning.png"
-description: We’re partnering with CreativeMornings for a special event with three creatives.
-Each speaker will give a 30-second pitch about the word “Spectrum” and what it means to them.
+description: CreativeMornings will be partnering up with DC Design Week for the fourth year in a row!
+Before the main keynote, three speakers will give a 30 second pitch on the main stage about this month’s theme.
+Read more about our 3 speakers below!
 event-date: 2020-09-25 08:30:00 -04:00
 start-time: 8:30 AM
 end-time: 10:00 AM